BeauJoh/QuantOm---Quantom-Tomography-in-PyTorch-for-HPC/README.md

 ```
 Beau Johnston, Niteya Shah, Wu-chun Feng.
-``On the Efficacy of PyTorch for High-Performance Computing:
+"On the Efficacy of PyTorch for High-Performance Computing:
-A Case Study in Computational Physics.''
+A Case Study in Computational Physics."
 Proceedings of the 23rd ACM International Conference on Computing Frontiers (CF 26')
 10.1145/3801487.3801838
 ```